buildtool/build-tools/www/content/ci.md

 weight: 9
 ---

-Command recognize which CI/CD environment they are executed in based on which environment variables are present.
+Commands recognize which CI/CD environment they are executed in based on which environment variables are present.

 | Environment variable      | CI/CD                             |
 | :-------------------------| :-------------------------------- |